 Unique Effects Of THC And Endocannabinoids

 Of course, everyone is unique.
 That’s why we all react differently to cannabinoids like THC.
 The precise workings of the endocannabinoid system are still being investigated.
 Our individual differences account for our varied reactions to the cannabis we smoke.
 You may feel the effects of your joint straight away, while your friend may not notice anything for the first ten minutes.
 Your personal experience of a cannabis high may be completely different from that of the person next to you.
 THC can make you feel happy, euphoric, creative, or relaxed; it can even make you feel apathetic – you never know how the cells of your brain and your body respond.

 Now, of course, many other factors also influence how you react to cannabis.
 Your mood matters, for instance: THC can intensify your feelings and your mental state.
 That’s how weed can make you happier when you’re already happy, or sad when you’re already feeling low.
 Other compounds in cannabis affect your high, too, such as the many different terpenes that make up a strain’s flavour and scent.
 Nonetheless, THC and the endocannabinoid system are the basic building blocks for any cannabis high you’ll ever experience.

 At any rate, we now know that the cannabis plant has some pretty fancy substances for us to enjoy.
 We can use these cannabinoids to try and live healthier lives by balancing our body and brain, which is great.
-However, don’t forget to let cannabinoids add some festive cheer to life whenever you feel like it!
+Even though results vary between persons, cannabis can be used for a number of purposes including: